HSSIB’s work to address patient safety concerns continues as usual

-Read moreEquality and diversity are fundamental to everything that we do as an organisation.
-From selecting the patient safety issues we investigate, to recruiting individuals to our team and fostering a workplace culture where everyone is included.
-This is to ensure equitable and fair treatment, access and opportunity for those we work with and the diverse health service users we work on behalf of.
+Equality, diversity and inclusion (EDI) is fundamental to everything that we do as an organisation.
+From selecting the patient safety issues we investigate, to recruiting individuals to our team and fostering a workplace culture where everyone is included, EDI is essential to our approach.

 The Public Sector Equality Duty (the equality duty) came into force in April 2011.
 The equality duty was created under the Equality Act 2010.